ucdavisdatalab/geocoding-workshop/README.md

 Check the results - did the points show up where you wanted?
 Check the notfound.csv file Fix any addesses that can be improved & rerun
 Discuss shortcomings of this particular approach and potential fixes

+Edit the MMQGIS Plugin to handle zip code checking:

+1. QGIS Settings menu
+1. profiles
+1. open folder thing
+1. in the folder - go into python > plugins > mmqgis folder
+1. open mmqgis_library.py in a text editor - remove the comments from lines 1835-1838 - be careful of white space, just delete the hash symbol
+1. save
+1. restart qgis